 The proposal will not have any environmental impact and in so far will have a betterment effect.
 4. When all the steps above have been exhausted, and where modifications, alternative sites, conditions or obligations are not sufficient to secure biodiversity outcomes further onsite/immediately proximate, and as a last resort off-site compensation for unavoidable damage must be provided.
 This must be of significant magnitude to fully compensate for any loss.
 In the absence of a planned approach, compensation measures must be guided by place-based evidence and the onus are on applicants to address the following: a.
 Off-site compensation should normally take the form of habitat restoration, or habitat creation, or the provision of long-term management agreements to enhance existing habitats and deliver a net benefit for biodiversity.
 It should also be informed by a full ecological assessment to establish a formal baseline before habitat creation or restoration starts and secured far enough in advance before the loss of biodiversity on site.
 Not applicable given that the proposal is not impacting the environment and the proposal will involve environmental gain on site. b.
 The Green Infrastructure Assessment should be used to identify suitable locations for securing off-site compensation.
 Where possible, a landscape-scale approach, focusing on promoting wider ecosystem resilience, should help guide locations for compensation.
 The Green Infrastructure Assessment should provide a spatial guide to opportunities already identified for securing a net benefit for biodiversity.
 Using the assessment will help determine whether locations for habitat compensation should be placed close to the development site, or whether new habitat or additional management located further away from the site would best support biodiversity and ecosystem resilience at a wider scale.
-No offsite compensation is required given there will be no environmental impact, together with the environmental gain provided through tree and hedge planting. c.
+No offsite compensation is required given there will be no environmental impact, together with the environmental gain provided through tree planting. c.
 Where compensation for specific species is being sought, the focus should be on maintaining or enhancing the population of the species within its natural range.
 This approach might also identify locations for providing species-specific compensation further away from the site.
 Where they exist, Spatial Species Action Plans should be used to help identify suitable locations.
-Native planting on site will ensure complements the natural range in the immediate area. d.
+All hedgerows will be maintained.

+d.
 Any proposed compensation should be place based, take account of the Section 6 Duty (Biodiversity and Resilience of Ecosystems Duty), the DECCA framework and appropriate ecological advice from the local authority Ecologist, NRW and, or a suitably qualified ecologist.
-Section 6 has been considered, with the planting proposed on site.

 5. Each stage of the step-wise approach must be accompanied by a long term management plan of agreed and appropriate avoidance, minimisation, mitigation/restoration and compensation measures alongside the agreed enhancement measures.
 The management plan should set out the immediate and on-going management of the site, future monitoring arrangements for all secured measures and it should clearly identify the funding mechanisms in place to meet the management plan objectives.
 The management plan must set out how a net benefit for biodiversity will be achieved within as short a time as possible and be locally responsive and relevant to local circumstances.
 As confirmed within the steps above, there is limited biodiversity potential on site.
-The proposal to plant a new hedgerow, along with two Woodstone bird boxes, will be a natural gain.
+The proposed placement of Woodstone bird box and planting of native trees will be a natural gain.
+Please refer to Biodiversity Enhancement Plan.
 6 Finally, where the adverse effect on biodiversity and ecosystem resilience clearly outweighs other material considerations, the development should be refused.
 It is clear the proposal does not have any adverse effect on biodiversity or ecosystem resilience and therefore should be considered acceptable.